mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 This is a simple system for the Cypher System family of games (Cypher System, Numenera, The Strange, Predation, Unmasked, Gods of the Fall, Vurt, Shotguns & Sorcery).

-At this point, it’s just a simple, yet very flexible digital character sheet, without any kind of automation.
+It’s a very simple, yet very flexible digital character sheet, without any kind of automation.
+Included are some dice macros for the usual rolls in Cypher games.
 This allows players and GMs to use any rules interpretation and house rule they could use at a physical table.
 If you can do it at the table, you can do it with this system.

 For an explanation of the various options, see ReadMe.
 If you want a prettier, more elaborate character sheet with roll macros, SolarBear has you covered: [SolarBear’s Numenera System](https://foundryvtt.com/packages/numenera/)